BernardLesley/BernardLesley.github.io/assignment_twitterNBA.md

-# Utilizing data to analyze twitter NBA player
+# Utilizing Data to Analyze Twitter NBA Player

 We managed to identify the **people, objective, process, data** framework for NBA player as follows: